manymodels/public-ai/libraries.md

 Public libraries have long served as trusted centers for information, learning, and community.
 Now, they have a chance to become something even more: trusted providers of **public AI**.

-The Library of Congress, Metagov, and Mozilla, in partnership with the [Utah State Library](https://library.utah.gov/) and the [New Jersey State Library](https://www.njstatelib.org/) are launching a pilot program to bring **community-based AI services** to public libraries across the United States.
+The Library of Congress, Metagov, and Public Knowledge, in partnership with the [Utah State Library](https://library.utah.gov/) and the [New Jersey State Library](https://www.njstatelib.org/), are launching a pilot program to bring **community-based AI services** to public libraries across the United States.
 This is your opportunity to join a national effort to make **AI more accessible and useful for your community.**

 ## The Library Pilot Program